 - More consumers are recognizing the need for advice and are willing to pay for it.
 Consumers are also becoming more cost conscious and tech savvy.
-They want advice to be objective and non-conflicted. - A massive wealth transfer is in the offing that will exceed \$30 trillion as baby boomers transition assets to their offspring (Gen X and Gen Y).
-These generations tend to favor greater use of technology and want access to advice and their assets anywhere, anytime, and on any device. - Regulations and digital advice start-ups are putting pressure on advisor and firm fees and profit margins.
-To survive and thrive, advisors will need to increasingly rely on technology to achieve efficiency and scale to serve a growing client base. - Federal regulations and investor demand are changing the investor-advisor relationship to one governed by a fiduciary standard.
+They want advice to be objective and non-conflicted. - According to various media sources, a massive wealth transfer is in the offing that will amount to \$30 trillion as baby boomers transition assets to their offspring (Gen X and Gen Y).
+These generations tend to favor greater use of technology and want access to advice and their assets anywhere, anytime, and on any device - Regulations and digital advice start-ups are putting pressure on advisor and firm fees and profit margins.
+To survive and thrive, advisors will need to increasingly rely on technology to achieve efficiency and scale to serve a growing client base. - Federal regulations and investor demand are changing as the fiduciary standard is expected to become more broadly applicable in the investor-advisor relationship.
 Investment advice will be rooted in financial planning and centered on achieving investor goals. - Technology is transforming the financial advice industry.
 Control is shifting from manufacturers and distributors of products to consumers.
 As consumers become better informed in an increasingly complex market, they not only seek guided advice, but they seek unbiased advisors who put their best interest first.
-They demand greater transparency in product pricing. - Digital technology is revolutionizing the way financial advisors can do business as they increasingly employ technology to service clients. - Financial services firms will need to be able to interact with customers on a digital basis via investor portals and other technology.
+They demand greater transparency in product pricing. - Digital technology is revolutionizing the way financial advisors can do business as they increasingly employ technology to service clients. - Financial services firms will need to be able to interact with customers on a digital basis via investor portals and other technology. - According to Capgemini's 2017 World Wealth report, global high-net-worth financial wealth is expected to grow by \$17 trillion between 2016 and 2020.
+In the next 5 10 years, fewer firms will manage far more assets at a significantly lower cost.
+Industry margins will be squeezed making scale and operational efficiency far more important.
+Firms will need to integrate technology in all areas of the business and develop a clear strategy for the future.
+As low-cost products gain share and larger firms benefit from scale economies, there will likely be further consolidation and new forms of collaboration. - Based on data from Cerulli Associates and projections by Envestnet, fee-based financial advisory is expected to reach \$10 trillion by the end of 2017.
+Cerulli Associates analysis revealed that advisors had discretion over 53% of managed account assets in 2016, which is expected to climb to 59% by 2020.